 Personally, everything is balanced in this scope despite the lack of magnification, it makes up for it with light transmission which is a more preferred feature.
-For the brand and its capabilities, it has a great price which is already a great deal.
+Check it Out!

 Still following the standard 40mm objective lens along with a 9x max magnification, this is highly similar with the other Nikon scope in this list.
 The only difference is that this is designed for accurate long distance shooting without the need of a lot of turret adjustments.